-Like calcium, potassium or sodium, magnesium is one of the essential minerals and is vital for the healthy functioning of our body.
-Magnesium plays an important role in energy production, is responsible for the activation of up to 300 different enzymes and thus plays a central role in our metabolism.
-In addition, magnesium is also involved in numerous muscle and nerve functions, the regulation of blood sugar and blood pressure, and the formation of bones.
-As a so-called "electrolyte", it is also responsible for the regulation of fluid balance.
+Magnesium, like calcium, potassium or sodium, is one of the essential minerals and is vital for the healthy functioning of our body.
+Magnesium takes on an important task in energy production, is responsible for the activation of up to 300 different enzymes and thus plays a central role in our metabolism.
+In addition, magnesium is also involved in numerous muscle and nerve functions, the regulation of blood sugar and blood pressure and the formation of bones and, as a so-called "electrolyte", is jointly responsible for regulating the fluid balance.
 Quite a lot of tasks, isn't it?

-For our health, our daily energy balance and our performance in everyday life, the well-known mineral is therefore of great importance.
-A magnesium deficiency is immensely detrimental to our health and, in addition to short-term symptoms such as muscle cramps, numbness and severe fatigue, can cause severe long-term health damage such as vascular calcification, cardiovascular disorders and impaired energy metabolism.
+The well-known mineral is therefore of great importance for health, our daily energy balance and everyday performance.
+A magnesium deficiency is immensely damaging to our health and, in addition to short-term symptoms such as muscle cramps, numbness and severe tiredness, can cause long-term health damage such as vascular calcification, cardiovascular disorders and impaired energy metabolism.

 How much magnesium do we need?

-Our body cannot produce the mineral itself and absorbs it mainly through our diet.
-Depending on our age, gender or physical condition, the daily dose recommended by the German Nutrition Society (DGE) is between 300 and 400 milligrams.
-People who do a lot of sport, sweat a lot or drink too little usually have a higher requirement and our body also needs a higher amount during pregnancy or in times of stress and illness.
+Our body cannot produce the mineral itself and absorbs it mainly through nutrition.
+Depending on our age, gender or physical condition, the daily dose recommended by the German Society for Nutrition (DGE) is between 300 and 400 milligrams.
+Anyone who does a lot of sport, sweats a lot or drinks too little usually has a higher need and our body also needs a higher amount during pregnancy or in phases of stress and illness.

 With a balanced and healthy diet, a daily and sufficiently high magnesium intake is usually ensured.
-Healthy sources of magnesium include pumpkin seeds, millet or wholemeal bread and pasta.
+Healthy sources of magnesium are, for example, pumpkin seeds, millet or wholemeal bread and wholemeal pasta.

 ... in the energy metabolism

-Magnesium activates the adenosine triphosphate (ATP) stored in the cells, which as a central energy supplier is decisively responsible for the healthy course of numerous bodily processes and muscle activity.
-Magnesium thus has an immense effect on the regulation of energy metabolism, which underlies all vital functions in our organism and determines not only our physical but also our mental performance.
-A magnesium deficiency is therefore usually accompanied by a low energy level - we feel tired, listless and powerless.
+Magnesium activates the adenosine triphosphate (ATP) stored in the cells, which as a central supplier of energy is largely responsible for the healthy flow of numerous physical processes and muscle activity.
+Magnesium therefore has an immense effect on the regulation of energy metabolism, which underlies all vital functions in our organism and decides not only on our physical but also on our mental performance.
+A magnesium deficiency is therefore usually associated with a low energy level - we feel tired, listless and powerless.

-The most important mineral for the formation and maintenance of healthy bones is calcium, but magnesium is also significantly involved in the formation of strong bone substance and even up to 60% of the magnesium stored in the body is stored in our bones.
+The most important mineral for building and maintaining healthy bones is calcium, but magnesium is also significantly involved in the formation of strong bone substance and even up to 60% of the magnesium stored in the body is stored in our bones.